suixinsuo/olympus-protocol/docs/OptimizationGuide.md

 > `require(total > 0, "Total higher than 0")`

 The editor will complain that the require doesn't have a warning text message.
-This text messages are really usefull to find out why a transaction revert, however etherium chain don't show them yet (so is for no use).
-And this string is using a lot of space (if he have several requires in the code).
+These text messages are really useful to find out why a transaction reverts, however, it is currently very inconvenient to find these text messages.
+These strings also use a lot of storage space in the contract.

 > `require(total > 0)`